xuwang/docker-fleetui-builder/README.md

 * fleetctl 0.9.1
 * fleet-ui binary compiled from repo defined at the top of the Dockerfile

-I forked my repo from [fleet-ui](https://github.com/purpleworks/fleet-ui.git) and updated fleetctl to 0.9.1., among other things.

 The builder image can be removed when you are sure you have a good fleet-ui image:

         docker rmi fleet-ui-builder:latest